Veroskronos Tsuno: History

 In March 2014, the head coach at Hosho Junior & Senior High School – Hiromi Matsuzaki – worked closely with Miyazaki Sangyo-keiei University to give Miyazaki a new team, someone which could try to climb Japanese football's pyramid.
-The previous most-known club Estrela Miyazaki dissolved in 2009 and the region needed a new football face, since Miyazaki is one of the few prefecture to not host a professional football team in Japan.
+At the time, the previous most-known club Estrela Miyazaki had just dissolved and the region needed a new football face to reach the J.League.
+While Tegevajaro Miyazaki was the team to reach that level for the region, Veroskronos Tsuno has won the Kyushu Soccer League 5 times since its inaugural season promotion from the Miyazaki Regional League in 2014.

 J.FC Miyazaki (the "J" stands for "jump" to the J. League) immediately raised their level, conquering a spot in Kyushu Soccer League and qualifying to 2015 Emperor's Cup 1st round, after defeating home-rivals Tegevajaro Miyazaki.
 Giravanz Kitakyushu defeated J.FC Miyazaki, 2–1, in a tight match.

 After winning the 2016 title, the club now hopes to reach professional football as soon as they can.

 In 2020, the club was moved from Miyazaki to Tsuno.
 And their name was changed to Veroskronos Tsuno from 2021 season.